 Your credit score is a tool lenders use to scale how reliable of a borrower they expect you to be.
 Credit scores range from 300 to 850.
 A higher credit score is better than a lower credit score.
 Your credit score is calculated using five factors.
 Your payment history determines 35% of your credit score.
 The amount you currently owe on your loans and credit cards makes up 30% of your credit score.
 The length of your credit history determines 15% of your credit score.
 The amount of new credit you have determines 10% of your credit score.
 Finally, your variety of lending products determines 10% of your credit score.

-Your credit score can be accessed through the three major credit bureaus in addition to your credit report.
+Your credit score can be accessed through the three major credit bureaus, Experian, Equifax, and TransUnion, in addition to your credit report.
 This report shows the detailed history of these five areas.
 This includes your minimum payments, your payment history, any late payments, how long these accounts have been opened and more.
-Since reading these reports in depth is time consuming, lenders trust that your credit score reflects your overall credit history that is found in the report.
+These reports are deep, giving lenders confidence that your credit score reflects your overall credit history.

 Hard vs Soft Credit Checks